martnga/2DO/README.md

 # 2DO
-To Do list built in Rails
+This is a basic Todo list built with [Rail] (http://rubyonrails.org/).